pablorocg/fomo25-sanity-check-pipeline/README.md

 - Container structure and the presence of required files.
 - Execution permissions and script functionality.
-- Proper handling of input/output paths and NIfTI medical image files.
+- Proper handling of input/output paths and NIfTI medical image files (a format commonly used for storing neuroimaging data).
 - Container's ability to run in the expected environment.

 By running this validation locally, you can identify and fix technical issues early, ensuring your submission can be properly evaluated on its scientific merits rather than being rejected due to implementation problems.

 ## Validation Workflow